Sydney, Nova Scotia: Public transportation

 Transit Cape Breton is owned and operated by the Cape Breton Regional Municipality and provides bus services in the eastern part of the municipality, which includes Sydney.

 Transit Cape Breton also operates "Handi-Trans" for passengers whose disabilities restrict them from using regular bus services.

 Transit fares are $1.25 per zone travelled, or $1.00 for seniors 55 & up and children 5–12.
 Depending on the number of zones travelled, the cost of riding the bus can range from $1.00 to $5.00.

 Rail

-Sydney is home to two private freight railway companies.
-The Cape Breton and Central Nova Scotia Railway makes Sydney its eastern terminus and provides rail connections to CN in Truro via Port Hawkesbury.
+Sydney was home to two private freight railway companies.
 The Sydney Coal Railway connects a bulk coal unloading pier in Whitney Pier with the Lingan Generating Station in Lingan.
+Until 2015, the Cape Breton and Central Nova Scotia Railway made Sydney its eastern terminus and provided rail connections to CN in Truro via Port Hawkesbury; as of 2026, its tracks were largely in place but abandoned and unusable north of Port Hawkesbury.
 Daily passenger rail service was provided by Via Rail Canada until budget cuts on 15 January 1990.
 A weekly tourist train, the Bras d'Or was operated by Via Rail Canada from 2000 to 2004 until being discontinued.